 - a.
-The spare is located beneath the floor at the rear of the vehicle. - b.
+The spare wheel is located under the rear floor of the vehicle. - b.
+The toolkit is stored in a case located under the front passenger seat. - c.
 Lower the spare wheel using the base vehicle winding mechanism accessible inboard behind the offside rear wheel.
 Locate the jack winder into the mechanism and turn.